 • The friend class syntax allows nonclass types as well as class types expressed through a typedef without an elaborated type name.
-For example: typedef struct S ST;
+For example:

 Note: If you use any of these constructions without first enabling language extensions, errors are issued.

 Application-related considerations